 Georgia, Louisiana and Mississippi are some of the busiest production hubs in the US.
 But Florida’s production activity has been decimated following the end of the financial incentive.

-The Australian industry is lobbying for an improved incentive to keep the country internationally competitive, while New Zealand’s vistas remain perennially appealing.
+The Australian industry has successfully lobbied for an improved incentive to help stay competitive, while New Zealand’s vistas remain perennially appealing.

 (Mission: Impossible – Fallout image courtesy of Tom Cruise/Twitter) There is plenty of competition between the emirates of Abu Dhabi and Dubai, as well as Morocco and Jordan, to attract international productions, which means...